Epicinver/Dinoscriptz/README.md

 # FAQ
 Q: Why is this so bad?
 A: ITS IN DEVELOPMENT
 Q: Where can i view who made these scripts?
 A: Click [Credits.md.](https://github.com/Epicinver/Dinoscriptz/blob/main/credits.md)

+# How do i submit scripts?

+Join the discord and enter !submitcheat [game] [cheatname] [github_user] [script] whenever the bot is online (submitter bot).
+Or you can make a Pull Request to be featured in credits.md.